How to Write the Scripps College Essays 2020-2021

 Scripps College is a private women’s liberal arts college in Claremont, California.
 Boasting small class sizes and over 65 academic majors, Scripps currently enrolls 1,066 undergraduate students.
 All students complete a senior thesis or project before graduation, and many students win prestigious research and fellowship grants.

-Scripps requires SAT or ACT scores and superscores both tests.
-The acceptance rate for the Class of 2023 was 29.8%, which was actually almost a 6% increase from the previous year.
-Still, Scripps is a selective college, and your essays will play a big role in your application.
+The acceptance rate for Scripps hovers at around 25-30%.
+Scripps is a selective college, and your essays will play a big role in your application.
 Read on to learn how to tackle this year’s prompts!
 Want to know your chances at Scripps College?
 Calculate your chances for free right now.

 How to Write the Scripps College Essays

 This is a very standard “why this school” essay, so should start with some research into Scripps.
 Look into the programs, extracurriculars and opportunities that are specific to Scripps and pinpoint the ones that are most interesting to you.
 Remember that “why this school” essays are really “why this school and you” essays.
 You want to show how Scripps is the best place for you to develop your academic and extracurricular interests.

 For example, your passion for both the environment and public policy might draw you to the Environmental Analysis Program, a 5-college collaboration designed to prepare students for careers in many environmental problem-solving fields.
 Or, maybe you’ve always found knitting to be a stress relief, so you’re interested in the Babes and Blankets club to combine your passion for knitting with community service.
 If you’re interested in economics and a career in finance, the Finance Accounting and Consulting club may help you on that path.
 You should aim for this level of specificity, rather than citing general aspects such as Scripps’ location, small courses, all-women setting.
 You want to show the admissions committee that you’re truly invested in Scripps, so do your research!